-Long lines and drive-through voting as Wisconsinites brave coronavirus at polls
+Long lines and drive-through voting as Wisconsinites brave polls amid coronavirus

 DELOIT, Wis./SOMERSET, Wis.
 (Reuters) - Wisconsin voters faced long lines at limited polling locations on Tuesday, as the Midwestern state’s presidential primary and local elections moved ahead despite mounting fears about the coronavirus outbreak.

-Outside Riverside High School in Milwaukee - where officials were forced to close 175 of 180 normal voting sites due to a lack of poll workers - masked voters stood several feet apart in a line that stretched for several blocks early on Tuesday, according to videos and photos posted on Twitter.
+Outside Riverside High School in Milwaukee - where officials were forced to close 175 of 180 normal voting sites due to a lack of poll workers - masked voters stood several feet apart in a line that stretched for several blocks as polls opened on Tuesday morning, according to videos and photos posted on Twitter.

 More than half of Wisconsin’s municipalities reported shortages of poll workers, prompting the state to call up 2,400 National Guard troops to assist.